Buxus sempervirens Cloud

 Landscape Uses

 Cloud trees are sure to wow viewers; their impressive form and structure make them the ideal feature tree.
 They are perfect specimens for pots but also work well when planted directly in the ground.
 Traditionally clipped for Chinese and Japanese style gardens, cloud trees are now used in many different garden styles, including formal, modern, and eclectic.
-Their clear trunks create space for lower underplantings such as grasses and groundcovers.
+Their clear trunks create space for lower underplanting such as grasses and groundcovers.

 Dimensions